-14. REPORTING
+13. REPORTING

 Reporting requirements are identified on the Federal Assistance Reporting Checklist, DOE F 4600.2, attached to the award agreement.
-The checklist can be accessed at http://energy.gov/sites/prod/files/2013/05/f0/Attch FA RepReqChecklist COMBINED FINAL 4-23-13%20%283%29 0.pdf.
+The checklist can be accessed at http://energy.gov/sites/prod/files/FA RepRegChecklist 033011 final.pdf.

-15. Go/No-Go Review and Stage-Gate Review
+14. Go/No-Go Review and Stage-Gate Review

 Each project selected under this FOA will be subject to a period project evaluation referred to as a Go/No-Go or Stage Gate Review.
-Federal funding beyond the Go/No Go or Stage Gate decision point (continuation funding), is contingent, in part, on the outcome of the Go/No Go or Stage Gate Review.
+Federal funding beyond the Go/No Go or Stage Gate decision point (continuation funding), is contingent, in part5, on the outcome of the Go/No Go or Stage Gate Review.

-As a result of the Go/No Go or Stage Gate Reviews, DOE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.
+As a result of the Go/No Go or Stage Gate Reviews, DOE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on